Django Integration

 Does VerifyWall work with Django REST Framework?

 Yes.
-Call the verify function in your DRF serializer validate() method or in the view perform_create() hook.
+Call the check function in your DRF serializer validate() method or in the view perform_create() hook.
 The integration pattern is identical — only the Django entry point differs.

 Can I run the verification in a Celery task?